dwilsondev/sage-animated-image-generator/README.md

 Note: Max framerate for high quality gifs is 50fps.

 # Better WebP Encoding (with img2webp)
 SAIG uses ffmpeg to create animated WebP images, but you can change this to [img2webp](https://developers.google.com/speed/webp/download), a much better encoder for WebP. img2webp is included as part of the libwebp package from Google.
-Simply download libwebp, extract the img2webp.exe and place it in the app/bin folder.
+Simply download libwebp, extract the img2webp the binary and place it in the app/bin folder.
 Or in your system path.

 If you have img2webp in your system path, set the `$img2webp` variable in the config file to an empty string.